grafana/agent/docs/sources/flow/reference/components/prometheus.remote_write.md

 ### Send metrics to Grafana Cloud

-You can create a `prometheus.remote_write` component that sends your metrics to a hosted endpoint, for example Grafana Cloud.
-The username and password are injected through environment variables.
+You can create a `prometheus.remote_write` component that sends your metrics to Grafana Cloud.
+The Prometheus username and the Grafana Cloud API Key are injected in this example through environment variables.

 ```river
 prometheus.remote_write "default" {